hodaUsama/hodaUsama.github.io/_posts/2025-05-11-conditional-vs-marginal.md

 categories: [statistics, beginner,concepts]
 tags: [proportions, conditional, marginal, contingency-table, categorical]
 math: true
+description: Understand the difference between marginal and conditional proportions using examples and contingency tables.
+A must-know concept for analyzing categorical data and preparing ML datasets.

 ---

-Have you ever looked at a data table and wondered:

-> ❓ *What’s the difference between marginal and conditional proportions?*
-> ❓ *When do I use each one?*

-You’re not alone!
-These two terms come up a lot in **categorical data analysis**, especially when working with **contingency tables**.

-Let’s break it all down with examples and visuals.
+When working with categorical data, two key concepts often confuse beginners: **marginal proportions** and **conditional proportions**.
+These show up everywhere — from surveys to machine learning datasets.

+In this post, you’ll learn how to tell them apart, how to calculate each one, and when to use them.

 ---
 ## 🧮 Let’s Start with a Contingency Table

 A school counselor surveys students about their study habits and quiz results.